-The following information aims to provide guidance on Lancaster’s approach to undergraduate admissions in light of the A Level reforms.
+The following information aims to provide guidance on Lancaster’s approach to undergraduate admissions in light of the current UK qualification reforms.

-We will accept the new A Level and GCSE qualifications and will formulate offers on an equivalent basis to the current qualifications.
+We accept the reformed A Level, GCSE and BTEC qualifications and will formulate offers on an equivalent basis to the pre-reformed qualifications.
 We have not made changes to our overall entry requirements based on these reforms, but we have made minor adjustments to subject requirements for individual degree programmes.

 - A levels remain the most popular entry qualification for our students and the qualification is also highly valued by employers.
 We encourage schools and colleges to continue to offer a range of A levels to their students.

 - We believe that the practical skills in the sciences are integral to the understanding and appreciation of the subjects.
 In the reformed A level in Biology, Chemistry and Physics we expect applicants to achieve the required grade in the written examination (typically A or B) and pass the practical skills assessment.